vdaas/vald/docs/contributing/coding-style.md

 1. input values

     Input arguments for testing should be a meaningful value.
-    It is because we should test with more realistic value as user use.
+    We should test with more realistic value as user use, to produce more realistic testing result.

     For example, to test the function with `host` argument, you should set your hostname (e.g. `vald.vdaas.com`) as the input value to the `host` argument.